-Uninstall Load Balancer before you upgrade to a newer version, or if you think the current installation is corrupted.
+Uninstall Load Balancer before you upgrade to a newer version or if you think that the current installation is corrupted.

 - First, ensure that you have stopped all the executors and the servers.
-Uninstall the product by issuing the following command: installp -u package. - To uninstall the entire product, enter the following command: installp -u ibmulb
+Uninstall the product by issuing the following command: installp -u package - To uninstall the entire product, enter the following command: installp -u ibmulb

-Use the previous name when it is applicable, for example intnd.
+Use the previous name when it is applicable, intnd for example.